RepoMining/SimilarityCal/README.md

 A RNN model is designed which consists of GRU and a classifier.

-**single embedding**: A Bi-classifier designed to accept unfixed-length embedding accepts the row single embedding and calculate the similarity.
+**single embedding**: A Bi-classifier designed to accept unfixed-length embedding accepts the row single embedding and calculates the similarity.
+This is also to **test the validation** of each embedding performance in a sequential model.
+It is not used to train and predict.

 ![image.png](./assets/1691748118022-image.png)